 Although this carbon block may look similar to other carbon blocks on the market, it's what's inside that counts.
 Our Newest Innovation, The SuperBlockTM is a proprietary blend of 2 superior types of high-grade, ultra-pure Catalytic Carbons in 1 single compression molded 0.5 micron block.
 The purpose for this innovation is this: various carbons have different micro, meso and macro pore sizes which determine how well they absorb specific types of chemical molecules, incorporating only one type of carbon is good, but it will not absorb certain ranges of chemicals that well, and often two different carbon blocks are needed, which costs more money and uses up an extra chamber in the filter system.
-We have taken the most effective carbon types which allowed for all the necessary pore size ranges, and added Catalytic Grade for superior chemical decomposition (including chloramine, hydrogen sulfide, and other difficult to remove chemicals), thus, creating one of the most potent, dynamic and useful carbon blocks on the market today for a super wide-range chemical absorption spectrum (over 2x more potent than a single carbon catalytic carbon block and up to 15X more potent than a regular activated carbon block).
+We have taken the most effective carbon types which allowed for all the necessary pore size ranges, and added Catalytic Grade for superior chemical decomposition: including the persistent chloramine, hydrogen sulfide, and other difficult to remove chemicals, thus, creating one of the most potent, dynamic and useful carbon blocks on the market today for a super wide-range chemical absorption spectrum (over 2x more potent than a single carbon catalytic carbon block and up to 15X more potent than a regular activated carbon block).

 These are Made in the USA and for added benefit are infused with the patented and natural KDF55 Media to discourage bacterial growth and prevent fouling (which often occurs in low-end carbon blocks).
 The carbon powder is compression molded into a block that yields 0.5 micron pores (that's apx.
 50x smaller than beach sand), eliminating channeling (where water forms channels that bypass carbon), maximizing chemical adsorption, micro particulate and microbial cyst filtration.